1 / 10

 Refinement and noise levels

-If refinement is high up in your list of priorities, it's worth avoiding the TCe 100 engine.
+If refinement is high up in your list of priorities, it's worth avoiding the TCe 100 engine with the Renault Captur.
 The entry-level motor is particularly uncivilised: you'll notice a fair bit of vibration from the three-cylinder engine at a standstill and there's a distinctive thrum during acceleration.
 It only comes with a five-speed manual gearbox, too, meaning it's running at around 3000rpm at motorway speeds.
 If you regularly venture out of town, you are better looking at a more powerful model.

 The TCe 130 is the most refined of the bunch.
 It's a 1.3-litre four-cylinder unit that's very quiet, while its six-speed manual (or seven-speed auto) transmission helps keep the revs down at high speeds.

 We're yet to drive the latest Renault Captur with a diesel engine but the plug-in hybrid E-Tech is a fairly refined choice.
 When the battery's fully charged, it happily bimbles around town under electric power.
 Stick it in sport mode or floor the accelerator and the petrol engine kicks in without too much of a fuss.

 Engines aside, the Renault Captur does a fairly decent job of isolating passengers from wind and road noise.
 Its upright shape means you'll notice a little more wind noise than in a Clio but it's nothing that won't be drowned out by the radio.

 Safety equipment: How safe is the Renault Captur?